lorciv/icndb/README.md

 icndb is a Go package that provides access to the Internet Chuck Norris Database (ICNDb) API.
 For information about the API, refer to [api.md](api.md) or to the [official website](http://www.icndb.com/api/).

-The package exposes 4 functions: `Rand`, to get a random joke; `Randn` to get multiple random jokes; `Fetch` to get a specific joke, given its ID; and `Count`, to count all available jokes.
+The package exposes 4 functions:
+- `Rand`, to get a random joke;
+- `Randn` to get multiple random jokes;
+- `Fetch` to get a specific joke, given its ID;
+- `Count`, to count all available jokes;
+- `Categories`, to get all available categories.

 For example, to get a random joke: